Frequently Asked Questions

 The MPA is specifically designed to prepare people for professional and administrative careers in the public or nonprofit sectors while the MBA is more appropriate for those who are seeking careers in the private sector.

 Yes, most of our students work full-time.
-We hold classes late afternoons, early evenings, and on the weekends.
+We hold classes late afternoons and early evenings.

 It is graduate school, can be very demanding of your time, and it may take time for you to get use to being back in school.
 But, if you're willing to work hard and manage your time effectively, you should be fine.
 After all, we have hundreds of graduates who were in the same situation as you and they were successful.